UHDanke/gd_docs/triggers/level_visual.md

 # Gameplay Offset

-Changes the offset between the player and the camera's center applied on the X axis.
+Changes the offset between player 1 and the camera's center applied on the X axis.

 Currently the Y axis seems completely unaffected by this trigger.

+Follow behavior depends on the value of the offset - if the value is positive, the camera will be offset ahead of the player, if it's negative it will be offset behind it.
+When changing direction the camera will catch up or stay still in order to catch up to the offset for the new direction.

 **X** and **Y Only** override the gameplay offset only on the X, respectively Y axis.